rvanbruggen/HackoladeGitTestRepo/README.md

 * In Clone 1, we will then need to pull the two new commits (the auto resolved and the original change of the position of the Collection in the ERD) before proceeding.

-## Scenario 2 - Small, conflicting change to the data model with manual resolution
+## Scenario 2 - Small, non-conflicting change to the data model with git-based resolution

 We will make sure that both Clone1 and Clone2 are fully up-to-date and in sync with the Github remote.
 Then, we proceed as follows: